-(o) - Exhaust Air Heat Recovery.
+(p) - Exhaust Air Heat Recovery.

-- Systems designed to operate to the criteria listed in either Table 140.4-[X]1 or Table 140.4[X]2 shall include an exhaust air heat recovery system and the ability to bypass or control the energy recovery system to permit air economizer operation as required by Section 140.4(e). - 2.
-Heat recovery systems required by this section shall result in a net sensible energy recovery ratio of at least 60 percent for both heating and cooling as tested using AHRI 1060-2018 or 1061-2018 and certified by AHRI.
+- 1. Fan systems designed to operate to the criteria listed in either Table 140.4-G or Table 140.4-H shall include an exhaust air heat recovery system and the ability to bypass both outdoor air and exhaust air or control the energy recovery system to permit air economizer operation as required by Section 140.4(e). - 2.
+Heat recovery systems required by this section shall result in a sensible energy recovery ratio of at least 60 percent for both heating and cooling design conditions.